libris/lxlviewer/lxl-web/src/routes/(app)/[[lang=lang]]/frontpage.en.md

-## Welcome to the first beta version of Libris' new search service
+## Welcome to open beta!

-Here you will be able to follow the work on developing the new Libri search, contribute by testing functionality and providing feedback.
-To read more about which functions are available to test or planned see releasenotes, more features will be added as they are completed.

-Your feedback is important to us; please leave it via [this form](https://survey.kb.se/librisbeta/en).<br>
-Here you can find answers to [frequently asked questions](https://www.kb.se/samverkan-och-utveckling/libris/fragor-och-svar-om-libris-nya-soktjanst.html).
+Here you can follow the development of the new Libris search site.
+Please submit any feedback using [this form](https://survey.kb.se/librisbeta/en).
+Your opinion matters!

+Read more about current and coming features in the [version information](/help).
+Additional functionality will be added to the site continuously.

-It should be noted that the beta version is based on a copy of the Libris catalog, but this has not been updated since March.
-Incompleteness and inaccuracies may occur.
+The data in the current beta version is based on a copy of the Libris catalogue taken in March 2024.
+Hence some information may be out-dated or incomplete.

+You can find answers to frequently asked questions in the [FAQ](https://www.kb.se/samverkan-och-utveckling/libris/fragor-och-svar-om-libris-nya-soktjanst.html)."